 The tower’s top section is removable for situations where the entire tower is too cumbersome to use.
 This allows greater versatility for events and store layout changes.

-Upgraded Release System
+Magnetic Release System

 The final construction loses the shoes display however, the rest of the functionality remained intact.
 The employees at the store said they liked the display overall and that it intrigued customers who interacted with it.